covjson/specification/spec.md

 - The value of the type member must be one of: `"Grid"`, `"Profile"`, `"PointSeries"`, `"Point"`, `"Trajectory"`, `"Section"`, `"MultiPolygonSeries"`, `"MultiPolygon"`, and `"Polygon"`.
 - A domain object must have the members `"axes"`, `"referencing"`, and, if there is more than one axis with more than one coordinate, `"rangeAxisOrder"`.
 - The value of `"axes"` must be an object where each key is an axis identifier and each value an axis object.
 An axis object must have a `"values"` member which has as value a non-empty array of axis coordinates.
 The values in that array must be ordered monotonically according to their ordering relation defined by the used CRS.
-If the axis is composite, then the axis object must have the members `"components"` and `"geometryType"`.
-The value of `"geometryType"` is either `"Point"` or `"Polygon"`.
-For `"Point"`, each axis coordinate must be an array of primitive values.
-For `"Polygon"`, each axis coordinate must be a GeoJSON-like Polygon coordinate array.
-The value of `"components"` is a non-empty array of component identifiers corresponding to the order of the inner (TBD) coordinates inside `"values"`.
-A composite axis is said to have composite coordinates.
+If the axis is composite, then the axis object must have the members `"components"` and `"valueType"`.
+The value of `"valueType"` is either `"SimpleComposite"` or `"Polygon"`.
+For `"SimpleComposite"`, each axis value must be an array of primitive values.
+For `"Polygon"`, each axis value must be a GeoJSON-like Polygon coordinate array (TBD details).
+The value of `"components"` is a non-empty array of component identifiers corresponding to the order of the inner (TBD) components inside an axis value.
 An axis identifier must not be used as a component identifier and vice versa.
 - The value of `"rangeAxisOrder"` must be an array of two or more axis identifiers.
 - The value of `"referencing"` is an array of referencing objects.
 A referencing object must have a member `"identifiers"` which has as value an array of axis and/or component identifiers that are referenced in this object.
 Depending on the type of referencing, the ordering of the identifiers may be relevant, e.g. for 2D/3D coordinate reference systems.
 A referencing object must also have exactly one of the members `"srs"`, `"trs"`, or `"rs"`, where `"srs"` has as value a spatial referencing system object, `"trs"` a temporal referencing system object, and `"rs"` a referencing system object that is neither spatial nor temporal.
 Section 5 defines common types of referencing system objects.